npahucki/TeresaVialMakersLab/README.md

 We will learn basic hand-sewing techniques including different types of stitches.
 We will learn how to use patterns, cut fabric, and assemble pieces.
 We will learn how to use a sewing machine for those who are interested.

+NB: I may ask Maca to attend one of both of the lessons to share her expertise with us.

 #### Materials Provided by School
  - Tools (see below)